Kimbesa is an experienced home cook and lover of all things vintage.

 A Classic Buffet Treat

-Ribbon salad is one of the most popular classic, vintage Jello recipes.
-And the reasons include that it's very tasty and looks great.
+Ribbon salad is one of the most popular classic, vintage Jell-O recipes, in part because it's very tasty and looks great.

 Photos by kimbesa